Oenocarpus bataua: Uses

 Patawa fruits are used for cosmetic, food, and pharmaceutical purposes.

 Traditionally indigenous peoples have collected the fruit and matured it in tepid water in order to prepare drinks and also to extract its oil.
 Its drupes are 8–10% oil.
-The fresh meolo is edible too.

 The rachis have been used to manufacture arrows and the leaves to make baskets and construct provisional housings.
 Additionally, Rhynchophorus palmarum larvae are harvested from the palm.

 Oil

 Traditionally, patauá oil is used by Amazonian communities in fried foods.
 In Bolivia, the oil is known as aceite de majo.

 It is also used in cosmetic production, as it can be used as a tonic to soften the hair.

 The oil is used in traditional medicine to treat cough and bronchitis.